gersteinj-middlesex/circuitpython-resources/documentation/docs/exercises/003-digitalio.md

 ```

 **What you should see:**
+The board should reboot, run the code, and print out a message that it's done running.
 In the serial console, you should see it print either `True` or `False`.
 Make sure you don't have any errors.
 Nothing will light up yet.

 **What this does:**
 The comments explain this too, but here you go: